Coloring Link Diagrams And Conway-type Polynomial Of Braids: Introduction.

 Now we are ready to describe our construction of the polynomial $I(a,z,t)$.
 We fix a natural number $k\geq 2$.
 Let $D$ be a diagram of an oriented link $L$.
 We remove from $D$ a small neighborhood of each crossing, see Figure \ref{fig:removement}.

 The remaining arcs we will color by numbers from $\{1,\ldots,k\}$ according to the following rule: the adjacent arcs of each crossing we color as shown in Figure \ref{fig:arcs-coloring}a or in Figure \ref{fig:arcs-coloring}b.
-Note that in Figure \ref{fig:arcs-coloring}a we require that $p<q$ and in Figure \ref{fig:arcs-coloring}b we do not have this requirement, i.e. $p$ can possibly be more then or equal to $q$.
+Note that in Figure \ref{fig:arcs-coloring}a we require that $p<q$ and in Figure \ref{fig:arcs-coloring}b we do not have this requirement, that is, $p$ can possibly be more than or equal to $q$.
 We also require that for every number in the set $\{1,\ldots,k\}$ there exists at least one arc which is colored by this number.
 We call a diagram $D$ with colored arcs a \emph{coloring} of $D$.
+Denote by $\C(D)$ the set of all colorings of $D$.
 We say that a crossing in a coloring of $D$ is \emph{special} if its adjacent arcs are colored as in Figure \ref{fig:arcs-coloring}a.

 Let $j\geq 0$.
 We denote by $\C(D)_j$ the set of all colorings of $D$ such that each coloring contains \emph{exactly} $j$ special crossings.
-Let $C\in\C(D)_j$, then the sign of $C$ is a multiplication of signs of $j$ special crossings if $j>0$ and $+$ otherwise.
+Note that $\C(D)=\bigcup\limits_j\C(D)_j$.
+Let $C\in\C(D)_j$, then the \emph{sign} of $C$ is the product of the usual signs of the $j$ special crossings if $j>0$ and $+$ otherwise.
 We denote it by $\s(C)$.
-The coloring $C$ defines $k$ oriented links $L_1,\ldots,L_k$ as follows: We smooth all $j$ special crossings as shown below, and denote by $L_i$ an oriented link whose diagram $D_i$ consists only of components colored by $i$.
+The coloring $C$ defines $k$ oriented links $L_1,\ldots,L_k$ as follows: We smooth all $j$ special crossings as shown below, and denote by $L_i$ the oriented link whose diagram $D_i$ consists only of components colored by $i$.
+It is straightforward to see that the diagrams $D_i$ are subdiagrams of $D$ after the smoothing of $j$ special crossings, and so the links $L_i$ are well-defined.

 \begin{ex}\rm Let $k=2$.
 Figure \ref{fig:T-coloring} shows a coloring $C\in\C(D)_1$, where $D$ is a diagram of the trefoil, together with diagrams $D_1$ and $D_2$. \end{ex}